 Unlike in some other countries, there are a variety of intricate RV regulations in America that you are going to want to pay attention to in order to avoid hefty fines.
 Unfortunately the laws tend to change from state to state and sometimes even from country to county.
 This is why you should always carefully research the laws in the area you will be traveling in.
 Once you have researched the specific laws, then make sure that your RV rental is fit to standard and within all of the laws in the locality.
 Make sure that anything being towed behind the vehicle is up to regulation, that the vehicle itself is within size and cargo limits, and any other laws that may be on the books in that region.
 This way you can travel with the peace of mind in knowing that you are well within the laws of the area and don’t have to worry about being stopped and receiving tickets and moving violations.

 Just like with the seatbelt laws, keep in mind that these regulations are in place for your own ease of travel and safety.

 Driver’s License & Proof Of Insurance

 Again, this one is going to be different according to whichever state you may be traveling in.
-Before planning your trip, look up the license laws for the region you wish to move through with your RV.
-Most states will accept valid driver’s licenses from a list of preferred countries, but you are going to want to make sure and look it up ahead of time.
+Before planning your trip, look up the license laws for the region or the country you wish to move through with your RV.
+Most states will accept valid International drivers license from a list of preferred countries, but you are going to want to make sure and look it up ahead of time.
 The penalty for driving without a proper license is severe in American and could even lead to handcuffs if you don’t have the right identification.
 For this reason, you are going to want to make sure that your license from your respective country is going to be accepted in the area you are traveling in.

 The other thing to keep in mind is that insurance is required in all states and that you must have proof of that insurance on you at all times when driving.
 All reputable RV dealers are going to have their paperwork in order for their rentals, but you will want to double check to make sure ahead of time since this can lead to fines and trouble as well.